uku/Unblock-Youku/README.md

 # Unblock Youku

+This project has three-fold purposes.

-A Google Chrome extension for smoothly surfing on many websites blocking visitors outside mainland China
+1. A Google Chrome extension for smoothly surfing on many websites blocking visitors outside mainland China.
+You can find this extension on Chrome Web Store at http://bit.ly/unblock-youku

+2. A local proxy server written in [node.js](http://node.js.org) for uses for other browers such as Firefox and Safari (not guaranteed).

+    $ node server/server.js

+3. A backend server to support the redirection mode of the Chrome extension.

 ### Disclaimer

-Installing this extension, you agree that it is only for study purposes and its authors take no responsibilities for any consequences.
+By using/installing this software, you agree that it is only for study purposes and its authors take no responsibilities for any consequences.

-### Install

-You can find this extension on Chrome Web Store at http://bit.ly/unblock-youku

 ### License